otormaigh/android-docker/README.md

 Whats in it?
 ------------

-The base image currently being used is Ubuntu 16.04.
-It comes preinstalled with the following Android SDK and tools.
+The base image currently being used is [frolvlad/alpine-oraclejdk8:slim](https://hub.docker.com/r/frolvlad/alpine-oraclejdk8/).
+It comes with no pre added SDK or build tools.
+If you are using Googles maven repository in your application, relevant tools will be downloaded as you build.
+This helps reduce the download size of this image although it does increase initial build times of your Android application.

-* Build tools
-  * 25.0.2
-  * 25.0.3
-* SDK
-  * android-24
-  * android-25
-* Google API
-  * android-24
-* Extras
-  * android-m2 repo
-  * google-m2 repo
-  * Google Play Services